OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 Choose an incremental migration when:

 * Teams can only tolerate small downtime windows, as an incremental migration allows the on-premises instance to continue performing deployments as each team or project is migrated individually.
-* You so many CI projects or external scripts interacting with Octopus that it is not feasible to migrate them all at once, as an incremental migration means you migrate only the external services relating to the single Octopus project or team being migrated.
+* You have so many CI projects or external scripts interacting with Octopus that it is not feasible to migrate them all at once, as an incremental migration means you migrate only the external services relating to the single Octopus project or team being migrated.
 * You wish to limit the migration risk by limiting each migration step to a single project or team.

-An incremental migration is not suitable when:
+An incremental migration may not suitable when:

 * You require the complete audit history to be present on the cloud instance, as the export/import feature does not migrate audit events.
 * You have a large number of Config-as-Code enabled projects, as the export/import feature does not export these projects.
 * You do not wish to reregister listening tentacles, as the new cloud instance has new certificates and will not be able to establish a connection to existing listening tentacles.
-* Your have a large number of project triggers, as the export/import feature does not export triggers.
+* You have a large number of project triggers, as the export/import feature does not export triggers.
 * You have a large number of users and teams in the internal Octopus database, as these will have to be manually recreated.
 * You have a large number of active API keys and do not wish to regenerate them.

 ### Double complete migration

-A third option is to perform a complete migration but then treat the cloud server as a disposable test instance.
+A third option is to perform a complete migration but then treat the cloud instance as disposable.
 Once testing has been completed, the cloud instance is destroyed and a new complete migration is performed.
 This allows the teams to switch to the cloud instance with a high degree of certainty that it will work, while also ensuring that the cloud instance has all the settings from the on-premises instance.

 Choose a double complete migration when:

 * You need all the features of a complete migration.
 * You are unable to validate a complete migration within the outage window tolerated by your teams.

-A double complete migration is not suitable when:
+A double complete migration may not suitable when:

 * You are unable to migrate all external services fast enough to satisfy the outage window tolerated by your teams.